-US sending $1 billion more military aid to outgunned Ukraine
+US sending $1 billion more military aid to outgunned Ukrainian forces

 "We will most definitely not change our stance until Sweden and Finland take clear, concrete and determined steps in the fight against terrorism," Erdogan said in an address to his ruling party's legislators.

-All 30 NATO members must agree to admit new members.
+All 30 Nato members must agree to admit new members.